 SiteGround is one of the best web hosting providers, offering different web hosting types, including shared hosting.
 WordPress officially recommends it; so, if you want to build a smaller WordPress hosting, you would be fine with it.

-Trusted by 2+ million domain owners, their customer support team is top-rated, who remain 24/7 online at your disposal and are multi-skilled, helpful, and fast.
+Trusted by 2+ million domain owners, their customer support team is top-rated, remain 24/7 online at your disposal, and are multi-skilled, helpful, and fast.
 You can choose a site builder of your choice from Weebly or WordPress or eCommerce solutions such as WooCommerce, OpenCart, or Prestashop.

 If your site is hosted elsewhere, move it to SiteGround for FREE.
 You also get lots of free features such as an SSL certificate by Let’s Encrypt, daily backups, caching, CDN, emails, unlimited databases, and more.

 SiteGround is optimized for CRM and CMS applications based on PHP and MySQL and offers free installation for WordPress, Joomla, Drupal, etc.

 You get Ultra-fast performance with SSD-based storage, custom speed optimizations, top-notch security, easy website and domain management, and reliable email service with SpamExperts security.